PeterDaveHello/chkdomain/README.md

 If you're like to build up your own secure DNS, here's a list of threat hosts intelligence: [threat-hostlist](https://github.com/PeterDaveHello/threat-hostlist), you can setup a DNS blocker with those blocklists to run your own secure DNS service, in your home, your office, or anywhere.

-## Dependency

-Only a few command-line tools are needed:

-- awk
-- bash
-- dig
-- head
-- nslookup
-- sed
-- sort

 ## Usage

 Download [`chkdm`](https://github.com/PeterDaveHello/chkdomain/raw/master/chkdm) script into your working directory, give it executable permission: